Fenrur/instamint/sprint-reports/sprint-report-2024-05-21.md

     - When: `9 May 2024`

 - Review 8
-  - Description: `user can folow other users and be followed by other users`
+  - Description: `user can follow other users and be followed by other users`
   - Commitment:
     - Who: `Livio TINNIRELLO`
     - What: `follow system for users`